Five Quick Tips For A Greener Christmas

 Yep, we said it!
 Shock horror, but it really can be done.
 If you’d prefer a gentler version of this, take inspiration from our recent post on Sustainable Secret Santa and do Thriftmas, with the rule that all gifts are to be second-hand, repurposed, or handmade.

 Or, if you don’t quite want to give your gifts completely naked, use brown paper, recycled paper or reused paper from last year.
 Don’t forget to keep any wrapping paper your receive to reuse next year, and that goes for cards too – these can be cut in half and used for gift tags.

 4. Get into the kitchen

-There are so many lovely possibilities for edible gifts, whether it’s cookies, jam, rocky road (we love this recipe which is a breeze to make) or something as simple as homemade vanilla sugar.
+There are so many lovely possibilities for edible gifts, whether it’s cookies, jam, rocky road (we love Easy Homemade Christmas Muesli which is a breeze to make) or something as simple as homemade vanilla sugar.
 Short on time?
 Support small businesses by sourcing some locally made treats.

 5. Reduce your food waste